rigoneri/syte/README.md

 ### Github

-Syte has github integration, which means that every time someone clicks on a link that points to a user's github profile the profile is loaded within your site along with the user's repos.
+Syte has github integration, which means that every time someone clicks on a link that points to a user's github profile the profile is loaded within your site along with a list of the user's repos.

 ![Syte Github](https://github.com/rigoneri/syte/blob/master/readme-imgs/f-3.png?raw=true)